 Other techs are adequate if unremarkable.

 “Va Savoir” is the obvious work of a veteran filmmaker who maintains a sure hand on things, gleaning good performances out of his actors even with the sparse, conventional material at hand.
-It lacks the sparkle that an outstanding romantic comedy should have, but is an entertaining little farce, still.
-I give it a B.
+It lacks the sparkle that an outstanding romantic comedy should have, but is an entertaining little farce.